Gawand History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 list Goselena filius Gawyne in Cambridgeshire and the Yorkshire Poll Tax Rolls of 1379 list Peter Gowyn and Emma Gawyn.

 Early History of the Gawand family

-Another 161 words (12 lines of text) are included under the topic Early Gawand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gawand research.
+Another 81 words (6 lines of text) covering the years 1612, 1684, 1612 and 1642 are included under the topic Early Gawand History in all our PDF Extended History products and printed products wherever possible.

 Gawand Spelling Variations